-In July 2010, Forest Gate reported that it has reached an agreement with Vanterra Energy LLC of Denver Colorado, whereby Vanterra will return to Forest Gate 3,596,053 Forest Gate common shares, 4,343,947 Forest Gate's subscription receipts and 7,550,000 Forest Gate common share purchase warrants in exchange for Forest Gate's 70% interest in certain oil and gas leases vended-in to the company in late 2009 and in January of this year.
+In July 2010, Forest Gate reported that it has reached an agreement with Vanterra, whereby Vanterra will return to Forest Gate 3,596,053 Forest Gate common shares, 4,343,947 Forest Gate subscription receipts and 7,550,000 Forest Gate common share purchase warrants in exchange for Forest Gate's 70% interest in certain oil and gas licenses vended-in to the company in late 2009 and in January of this year.
 Vanterra is a private company owned by Donald Vandergrift.
 Mr. Vandergrift is a former President of Forest Gate Energy.